Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] If the Architect requires it.
 - [x] If they are part of the Definition of Done.
 - [ ] Never.
-- [ ] They must be provided to the Development Team as part of the user specifications documents.
+- [ ] They must be provided to the Developers as part of the user specifications documents.

 **[⬆ Back to Top](#table-of-contents)**

 ### The Definition of Done describes the work that must be completed for every Product Backlog Item before it can be deemed releasable.
-What should the Development Team do when, during the Sprint, it finds out that a problem outside of their control blocks them from doing all this work?
+What should the Developers do when, during the Sprint, it finds out that a problem outside of their control blocks them from doing all this work?

 - [ ] Cancel the Sprint.
 - [ ] Complete the work that can be done on as much scope as possible and complete the rest during the "hardening" Sprints at the end of the release.